Contact (novel): Plot

 A U.S.-Soviet race to build the Machine ensues, but Soviet design flaws leave the American version as the only option.
 Ellie applies as a passenger but loses her spot to Drumlin.
 Extremists plant a bomb in the Wyoming facility, which detonates during testing, killing Drumlin and delaying the project indefinitely.
 Meanwhile, Ellie's mother suffers a stroke, leaving her paralyzed.
 Staughton accuses Ellie of neglecting her family.

 Ellie later learns Hadden has moved to a private space station.
 There, he reveals his company has secretly built a third Machine in Hokkaido, Japan, set for launch on December 31, 1999.
 Ellie, Vaygay, and Devi secure seats, joined by Nigerian physicist Abonnema Eda and Chinese archaeologist Xi Qiaomu.
 Before departure, Joss gives Ellie a medallion, which she takes aboard.

 The activated Machine transports the group through wormholes to a station near the Milky Way's center, where each meets an extraterrestrial in the form of a loved one.
 Ellie's visitor, appearing as Ted, explains their species' motives and a project to alter the universe's properties using mass in Cygnus A. The wormhole network was built by unknown precursors, and hidden messages exist in transcendental numbers like pi.
 Reunited, the travelers record evidence before the dodecahedron returns them to Earth.

 Back home, their journey—seeming more than a day—took no time at all on Earth.
 Their video recordings are erased, likely by wormhole magnetic fields.
 With Hadden seemingly dead and the transmission halted, officials suspect a hoax.
-Pressured, the travelers stay silent, though Joss believes Ellie, who now relies on faith.
-The novel later reveals Hadden faked his death, secretly launching himself into space using cryogenics, but this remains unknown to the characters.
+Pressured, the travelers stay silent, though Joss believes Ellie.
+Hadden faked his death, secretly launching himself into space using cryogenics, but this remains unknown to the characters.

 Following "Ted's" suggestion, Ellie runs a program computing pi to unprecedented lengths.
 Before results emerge, her mother dies, leaving a final letter revealing Staughton—not Ted—is Ellie's biological father.
 When Ellie examines the program's output, she finds a circle formed from 0s and 1s after 10^{20} digits in pi's base-11 representation—evidence of her journey.